THE BEST GRAVEL WHEELS

 Mounting a labeled 28mm to 32mm road tire on your 700c gravel wheelset with 23 to 25mm internal and 30mm to 32mm external rim widths can give you a sweet – i.e., comfortable, great handling, and even aerodynamic – road ride.

-ENVE’s SES 4.5 AR, and later their 3.4 AR disc wheels, both with a 25mm internal width, was the first wheelset far wider than most modern road wheelsets that could double as both a road and gravel wheelset.
-Zipp’s new 303 S and 303 Firecrest were two of the latest to join this party along with at least eight wheelsets from other brands.
+ENVE’s SES 4.5, and later their 3.4 disc wheels, both with a 25mm internal width and originally carrying the AR name suffix, were the first wheelset far wider than most modern road wheelsets that could double as both a road and gravel wheelset.
+Zipp’s 303 S and 303 Firecrest were two of the latest to join this party along with at least eight wheelsets from other brands.